Skip to main content

 When to Seek Further Help

-While most cases of acute diarrhea resolve on their own, contact a healthcare provider if any of the following occurs:
+While most cases of acute Diarrhoea resolve on their own, contact a healthcare provider if any of the following occurs:

 • Signs of Dehydration: